 In our B2B rebate example above, once your partner purchases their 10,001st unit, they receive a 4% rebate, fully retrospective across all purchases (all 10,000 prior purchases), for that contract period.

-You might think that if retrospective rebates exist, then non-retrospective rebates must exist, too, and you’d be right.
-If you implement non-retrospective rebates, your partner doesn’t receive any rebates on units 1–10,000 but does receive rebates on all units purchased after that—at least until they reach their next threshold.
+You might think that if retrospective business rebates exist, then non-retrospective rebates must exist, too, and you’d be right.
+If you implement a non-retrospective business rebate program, your partner doesn’t receive any rebates on units 1–10,000 but does receive rebates on all units purchased after that—at least until they reach their next threshold.
 This means that units 10,001–25,000 will receive a 4% rebate and units 25,001–50,000 receive a 10% rebate.

-Most businesses prefer retrospective rebates because they are much easier to calculate.
+Most businesses prefer retrospective business rebates because they are much easier to calculate.

 Regardless of the type of rebate program you implement, rebates are a collaborative tool to grow relationships and encourage loyalty.